glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 It is interesting to consider two special cases of the setup when the parametric equation simplifies.
 First case is when we have the middle "hoop" made of two concentric rings: $$h=0$$ (but $$p>0$$).
 From (Eq.3.2) we obtain $$t_2=t_1$$, and (Eq.2) reduces to only two simple harmonic terms $$x = A_1 * {\rm cos}(t) + B_1 * {\rm cos}(t-f_1 t)$$ and $$y$$ with sin() instead of cos().
 We use $$f_1=n_0n_2/(n_1n_3)$$ to denote ratio of numbers.
-The expression is functionally same as ordinary spirograph, or hypotrochoid parametric curve (Eq.1), except for different frequency $$f_1$$.
+The expression is functionally the same as ordinary spirograph, or the hypotrochoid parametric curve (Eq.1), except for different frequency $$f_1$$.
 This setup was named ["3) The Ring-Gear-Hoop system"][kickstarter] by Aaron Bleackley where he used nomenclature that "hoop" denotes only the concentric rings case $$h=0$$.
 Example of it is shown in Fig.4a.
 It is a simple figure, as $$f_1=120*40/(96*26)$$ which simplyfies to $$f_1=25/13$$: we have 25 simple lobes, and line connects every 13-th lobe.